pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

 within a single datacenter---latencies are rarely this fast.
-I've been working on and benchmarking [communication-avoiding databases](http://www.bailis.org/blog/hat-not-cap-introducing-highly-available-transactions/) and, as part of my research, I wanted to quantify the behavior of real-world networks both within and across datacenters.
+I've been working on and benchmarking [communication-avoiding databases](http://www.bailis.org/blog/hat-not-cap-introducing-highly-available-transactions/) and wanted to isolate and quantify the behavior of real-world networks both within and across datacenters.
 This post contains both an interactive <a href="#explore">demo</a> of what we found, some high-level <a href="#highlevel_takeaways">trends</a>, and some <a href="#implications_for_distributed_systems_designers">implications</a>
 for distributed systems designs.